 "This is a capability variable.
 Its value is determined by device capabilities.

-This attribute, when true, indicates that the STA implementation is capable of transmitting and receiving Reduced Neighbor List element including co-located BSSs information in 6 GHz band in Probe Response, Beacon and FILS Discovery frames.
+This attribute, when true, indicates that the STA implementation is capable of transmitting or receiving Reduced Neighbor Report element carrying information of AP(s) that are in the same co-located AP set as the reporting AP in Probe Response, Beacon and FILS Discovery frames.
 The capability is disabled otherwise."
 [20445, 21288, 21287, 21296, 20382]

 DEFVAL { false }